ankschoubey/old-blog/_posts/2022-08-15-resume-tips.md

     1. Manually deploy if there is no CD pipeline
     2. Pull card towards right until accepted
     3. At end of each day, fill in card timesheet activity.
+5. Review
+    1. NEW #Collaboration: Present your code for code-review to a team make.